Help Guides

 A detailed explanation can also be found at Google’s Consent Mode Overview

-The primary change in version 2 of Google Consent Mode is the addition of two new permissions:- ad personalization
+The primary change in version 2 of Google Consent Mode is the addition of two new permissions:

 - ad user data